Kilmun Parish Church and Argyll Mausoleum: Churchyard

+Old Kilmun House stands just beyond the northwestern edge of the cemetery, part of which is built on some of the house's gardens.

 Notable burials

 The graveyard is said to be the burial place of St Munn (Fintán of Taghmon), who is also the patron saint of Clan Campbell.

 In the north-west of the church is the mausoleum of Sir John Douglas.
 The octagonal structure was built in 1888 from red sandstone and features rock-cut ashlar walls, a studded timber door with a carved armorial panel above it and a stone-slabbed roof.
 The mausoleum contains the remains of General Sir John Douglas of Glenfinart, GCB (1817–1888), a military commander during the Indian Mutiny.

 John Campbell, 9th Duke of Argyll, former Governor General of Canada and husband of Princess Louise is buried at the Argyll Mausoleum.

 To the north of the church is the final resting place of Elizabeth Blackwell, the first qualified female physician in the United States.